Preparing to Run DRP

 DHCP Services / IP Addressing¶

-The DRP Endpoint services is also a full fledges DHCP server.
-DRP works extremely hard to provide clean, fast, and accurate DHCP services that are tightly integrated with the Provisioniong process.
+The DRP Endpoint services is also a full-fledged DHCP server.
+DRP works extremely hard to provide clean, fast, and accurate DHCP services that are tightly integrated with the Provisioning process.
 The service is also designed to reduce as much complexity as possible in the setup, operation, and runtime of the DHCP services.
 Generally speaking, we encourage and recommend that customers use the DRP based DCHP services whenever possible.

 However, in environments with existing (legacy) based DHCP services, or